Women in Cambodia

+History

+During the old Kingdom of Cambodia, there were few options for a woman leave the social class she was born in but to become a member of the royal harem, to which women were sent as gifts to the king in order to become concubines and other royal attendants until it was closed in 1904.

+During the French colonial period, the change in women's position was largely superficial and restricted to the elite.
+The school system were largely restricted to males and the écoles franco-cambodgiennes and Manufacture Royale au Palais for girls only offered an education to domestics or manufacturer of tourist objects, and only a small minority upper-class women had access to higher education at the Collège Sisowath (Lycée Sisowath) and from there to university abroad, foremost in Saigon.

+The organized women's movement in Cambodia started with the foundation of the Cambodian Women's Association in 1949, which supported the expansion of women's rights and opportunities by supporting the moderate state feminism during the late colonial and early independence years of Cambodia, when women where formally granted access to education, professional life, suffrage and appointed to political posts for the first time.

 Work

 In the wake of the Cambodian Civil War, Cambodia suffered a deficit in male laborers.
 As a result, the women took on the responsibilities previously done by men.
 Under Cambodian law, women are entitled to "equal pay for equal work".
 However, in reality, most women receive lower wages than their male counterparts.
 During the 1990s, many "uneducated young women" from rural areas ventured into the city to work in garment factories.

 In 2004, the organization, Gender and Development for Cambodia, stated that 6% of the female workforce in Cambodia is paid.
+According to a World Bank report labor force participation for women in Cambodia is lower than that of their male counterparts, with 69.9% of women working and 82.1% of men working.

 Religion

-Khmer women are often active in worshipping at Buddhist temples and participating in religious ceremonies-- particularly during the thngai sil (ថ្ងៃសីល; English for "holy days").
+Khmer women are often active in worshipping at Buddhist temples and participating in religious ceremonies—particularly during the thngai sil (ថ្ងៃសីល; English for "holy days").
 Some women not only participate as worshippers, but become Buddhist nuns (យាយជី yeay chi)-- particularly the widowed and the elderly.

+In recent years, Buddhism has also been examined in conjunction with feminist thought to navigate issues of domestic violence that impact women.
+In Buddhism as in international law, people must intervene when a man has criminally attacked his wife, despite some alluding to a ‘cultural defense’ of the perpetrator.
+Recent developments have included the idea of monks carrying out preventative work by educating communities on non-violence using the precepts of morality in the dharma, disabusing culprits of their sense of entitlement and impunity.